Tokenization (data security): Application to alternative payment systems

 Building an alternate payments system requires a number of entities working together in order to deliver near field communication (NFC) or other technology based payment services to the end users.
 One of the issues is the interoperability between the players and to resolve this issue the role of trusted service manager (TSM) is proposed to establish a technical link between mobile network operators (MNO) and providers of services, so that these entities can work together.
 Tokenization can play a role in mediating such services.

 Tokenization as a security strategy lies in the ability to replace a real card number with a surrogate (target removal) and the subsequent limitations placed on the surrogate card number (risk reduction).
 If the surrogate value can be used in an unlimited fashion or even in a broadly applicable manner, the token value gains as much value as the real credit card number.
 In these cases, the token may be secured by a second dynamic token that is unique for each transaction and also associated to a specific payment card.
-Example of dynamic, transaction-specific tokens include cryptograms used in the EMV specification.
+Example of dynamic, transaction-specific tokens include cryptograms used in the EMV (Europay, Mastercard, and Visa) specification.

 Application to PCI DSS standards

 The Payment Card Industry Data Security Standard, an industry-wide set of guidelines that must be met by any organization that stores, processes, or transmits cardholder data, mandates that credit card data must be protected when stored.
-Tokenization, as applied to payment card data, is often implemented to meet this mandate, replacing credit card and ACH numbers in some systems with a random value or string of characters.
+Tokenization, as applied to payment card data, is often implemented to meet this mandate, replacing credit card and automated clearing house (ACH) numbers in some systems with a random value or string of characters.
 Tokens can be formatted in a variety of ways.
 Some token service providers or tokenization products generate the surrogate values in such a way as to match the format of the original sensitive data.
-In the case of payment card data, a token might be the same length as a Primary Account Number (bank card number) and contain elements of the original data such as the last four digits of the card number.
+In the case of payment card data, a token might be the same length as a primary account number (bank card number) and contain elements of the original data such as the last four digits of the card number.
 When a payment card authorization request is made to verify the legitimacy of a transaction, a token might be returned to the merchant instead of the card number, along with the authorization code for the transaction.
 The token is stored in the receiving system while the actual cardholder data is mapped to the token in a secure tokenization system.
 Storage of tokens and payment card data must comply with current PCI standards, including the use of strong cryptography.